Skip to main content

 • “The game itself is optimized well as my 7 years old 750 ti is able to run it well.”

 • “The optimization of the game is just straight up bad; there are a lot of bugs and glitches that go ignored by the devs.
-The campaigns add nothing of value to a game that is advertised as a sandbox, and the amount of blocks and specific building materials are lackluster, with 20% of them being blocked by a paywall.”
+The campaigns add nothing of value to a game advertised as a sandbox, the amount of blocks and specific building materials are lackluster with 20% blocked by a paywall.
+Some blocks just don’t work properly because of the dev team being lazy.”

-• “The game is seriously unoptimized to the point that multiplayer is unplayable, at least for a somewhat low spec build that includes a GPU of GTX 1050 or lower.”
+• “This game is seriously unoptimized to the point that multiplayer is unplayable, at least for a somewhat low-spec build that includes a GPU of GTX 1050 or lower.”

 • humor